patrickkunka/mixitup/README.md

 ### CSS

-If you're not sure where to begin with your styling, why not use our template included in the MixItUp Demos Bundle »
+If you're not sure where to begin with your styling, check out our boilerplate template and Demos.

 If you want to go it alone though, here are some dos and don'ts: